 Compare Monitor Connections

-Any monitor that you buy today will have one or more of these types of connections, DisplayPort, HDMI, DVI or VGA.
+Any monitor that you buy today will have one or more of these types of video connections.
+DisplayPort, HDMI, DVI or VGA.
 There are distinct differences in each of them.
 This will tell you which type of video cables you will need.

 There are 3 components you need to consider when connecting monitors to your computer.
 The video card, the cables and the monitors.
-Starting with the video cards in your computer, determine what your connection options are there and work your way out to the monitors, not the other way around!
+Starting with the video cards in your computer, determine what your connection options you have.
+Then work your way out to the monitors, not the other way around!

 Let’s say the video card in your computer has 4 x DisplayPorts, like an NTI QuadStation 4 system.
-The optimal connection would be to connect directly from the DisplayPorts on the video card, with DisplayPort cables, and plug into DisplayPorts on your monitors with no adapters or video conversions required.
+The optimal connection would be to connect directly from the DisplayPorts on the video card, with DisplayPort cables.
+Then plug into DisplayPorts on your monitors with no adapters or video conversions required.
 More on adapters below but first it is important to understand the 4 different connection types.

 If you have a multiple screen computer such as a QuadStation system, HDMI is not the best choice for connecting monitors, unless that is your only option.
 Since there are no multi port HDMI video cards, you will have no choice but to use adapters.